Tech Bootcamps: Compare Programs 2026

 What Are Tech Bootcamps?

-Tech bootcamps are intensive, short-term training programs designed to teach job-ready skills in high-demand technology fields.
-Unlike traditional computer science degrees that cover broad theoretical foundations, bootcamps focus on practical skills employers need immediately.
+Tech bootcamps are intensive, short-term training programs that teach job-ready skills in high-demand technology fields.
+Where a CS degree covers broad theoretical foundations over four years, bootcamps focus on the practical skills employers need right now.

 Most bootcamps run 12-24 weeks full-time or 24-48 weeks part-time, covering everything from basic programming concepts to advanced frameworks and deployment.
 Many offer job placement assistance, mentorship, and even job guarantees upon completion.